 In November 2004, the Financial Accounting Standards Board (FASB) issued Statement No. 151, "Inventory Costs-an amendment of ARB No. 43, Chapter 4" (Statement 151), which is effective beginning January 1, 2006.
 Statement 151 requires that abnormal amounts of idle facility expense, freight, handling costs and wasted material be recognized as current period charges.
 Statement 151 also requires that the allocation of fixed production overhead be based on the normal capacity of the production facilities.
-We are currently assessing the potential effect that Statement 151 could have on our financial position or results of operations.
+Management does not expect that Statement 151 will have a material impact on our financial position or results of operations.